-Also known as 21, blackjack outcompetes all other table games in terms of popularity.
-It is considerably more engaging than roulette and baccarat as it requires a good deal of decision-making and strategic play that further reduces its already low house edge.
+Also known as 21, blackjack surpasses all other table games in popularity.
+It is considerably more engaging than roulette or baccarat because it involves significant decision-making and strategic play, which further reduces the game’s already low house edge.

 Hitting, standing, splitting, doubling, and buying insurance are the most common moves players can make in standard blackjack.
-Surrendering a hand is also possible in some cases, but few blackjack variants allow the move since it works to the advantage of players and minimizes their long-term losses.
+Surrendering a hand is also possible in some cases, but few blackjack variants allow the move since it benefits players and minimizes their long-term losses.

-As the name itself implies, surrender is an optional move that allows the player to forfeit half of their bet after seeing their first two cards and the dealer’s exposed card.
-This is usually possible immediately after the initial deal before any other playing decisions have been made.
-While extremely rare, surrendering after hitting or splitting is also an option in some online blackjack variants and we shall explore them in today’s article.
+As the name implies, surrender is an optional move that allows the player to forfeit half of their bet after seeing their first two cards and the dealer’s exposed card.
+This is usually possible immediately after the initial deal, before any other playing decisions have been made.
+While extremely rare, surrendering after hitting or splitting is also an option in some online blackjack variants, and we will explore these cases in today’s article.

 Standard Surrender Rules in Online Blackjack

-When available, the surrender move must normally be made at the very beginning of the round before the player has taken any other action on their hand.
+When available, the surrender move is usually made at the very beginning of the round, before the player has taken any other action on their hand.
 Surrendering is a viable move when you are dealt very weak starting hands against particularly strong dealer upcards.

-The dealer will then remove your two cards from the layout, collect half of your bet, and give you back the other half.
+The dealer will then remove your two cards from the layout, collect half of your bet, and return the other half.
 The surrender option, when exercised properly, reduces the house edge and helps you minimize your losses.

-It typically becomes available only after the dealer has peeked under their hole card to check for a blackjack, i.e. players cannot surrender in the event of a dealer blackjack.
+It typically becomes available only after the dealer has peeked under their hole card to check for blackjack.
+In other words, players cannot surrender if the dealer has a blackjack.
 The two standard variations of the rule are early surrender and late surrender.

 The correct use of late surrender in multiple-deck blackjack is as follows: